 Gain both social shares and backlinks by building relationships with the right people.

 This is my favorite.
 Because you can always have more people talking about how great you are.
 A substantial difference between marketing today and yesterday is that you can use the crowd much easier.

 Think of the dark time when billboards were cool and the spray-and-pray approach was as good as it got.
 That time is the reason so many people still think you lie for a living when you tell them you’re a marketer.

 Today’s marketing based on transparency is so, so much better for all parties involved.
 Be a great brand that provides value people want to talk about and you’ll get mentions on a consistent basis.
 Ideally, provide value to those who have large and relevant audiences.
 Also, give up some control over what exactly people say about you, and reward those who stir up conversations for you.

 Facebook is a good example.
 They get free exposure for their logos not just during the Super Bowl, but also across large non-Facebook social timelines and footers of all high traffic sites.
-Similarly, Open Site Explorer by Moz and page speed tests by services such as Pingdom are so handy that large amounts of people give them mentions on both social media and websites every single day.
+Similarly, Link Explorer by Moz and page speed tests by services such as Pingdom are so handy that large amounts of people give them mentions on both social media and websites every single day.